Blacklight: Ethylene glycol poisoning

 A Wood's lamp may be used to rapidly assess whether an individual is suffering from ethylene glycol poisoning as a consequence of antifreeze ingestion.
 Manufacturers of ethylene glycol-containing antifreezes commonly add fluorescein, which causes the patient's urine to fluoresce under Wood's lamp.

-Other
+Diagnosis

 Wood's lamp is useful in diagnosing conditions such as tuberous sclerosis and erythrasma (caused by Corynebacterium minutissimum, see above).
 Additionally, detection of porphyria cutanea tarda can sometimes be made when urine turns pink upon illumination with Wood's lamp.
 Wood's lamps have also been used to differentiate hypopigmentation from depigmentation such as with vitiligo.
 A vitiligo patient's skin will appear yellow-green or blue under the Wood's lamp.
 Its use in detecting melanoma has been reported.